ObolNetwork/obol-docs/docs/adv/troubleshooting/errors.md

 Run `docker run --rm -v "$(pwd):/opt/charon" obolnetwork/charon:v1.2.0 enr`.
 This prints the ENR on your screen.

-Please note that this ENR is not the same as the one generated when you created it for the first time.
-This is because the process of generating ENRs includes the current timestamp.

 ### What do I do if lose my `charon-enr-private-key`?

 For now, ENR rotation/replacement is not supported, it will be supported in a future release.
 Therefore, its advised to always keep a backup of your `charon-enr-private-key ` in a secure location (ex: cloud storage, USB Flash drive, etc.).